wmjordan/Codist/README.md

      Field values and auto-property expressions are also displayed on this menu.
 So, you can read the initial value of fields immediately.

-     There is also a search box in this menu, which filters content of the menu.

-     **Note**: From version 5 on, if the first character in the search box is an upper case one, the search will be **case-sensitive**, otherwise, it is case-insensitive.

-     There are several buttons beside the search box.
-Numbers on the buttons counts corrsponding items within the type.
-Hover your mouse cursor over the button, you can read meanings of them.
-Pressing down those buttons filters members within the menu to corresponding ones.

-     From version 5 on, you can right click items on the menu to bring out a context menu for curresponding members.

      ![Navigation Bar Fields](doc/navigation-bar-context-menu.png)

-     From version 5.1 on, the right click menu includes symbol analysis commands.

-   3. Clicking on a **Member node** will select the whole member.
+   4. Clicking on a **Member node** will select the whole member.
 If you have the _Smart Bar_ feature on and let it appear when selection is changed, _Smart Bar_ will be displayed and let you perform actions onto the member.

       ![Navigation Bar Select](doc/navigation-bar-select.png)